National Portrait Gallery

 The Portrait Gallery and American Art Museum are two different museums within the same building—the art complements the portraits, setting up a rich dialogue between the two.

 The elegant covered courtyard has a café and is frequently the site of performances and special events.
 At the "Portrait Connection" computer kiosks, you can search a database of the gallery's collections.
 Look up the portrait's subject, and the database can tell you where in the gallery it is and show you an image, even if it's not currently on exhibit.

-There are free docent-led tours most weekdays at 11:45, 1, and 2:15, and most Saturdays and Sundays at 11:45, 1:30, and 3:15.
+There are free docent-led tours most weekdays at 11:45, 1, and 2:15, and most weekends at 11:45, 1:30, and 3:15.
 Check the website to confirm times.
 At the Lunder Conservation Center on the third and fourth floors, you can watch conservators preserving and restoring works.

 Inspire art appreciation in children through NPG's Open Studio on Friday from 1:30 to 4:30, Portrait Story Days on weekends, and Family Days with art scavenger hunts.
 All are free; no registration required.

 View deals in Washington, D.C. for vacation packages, hotels, airfare, and more from our partners!More